My mission

 My educational background

-I have BSc in Biomedical Sciences and MSc in Health Food Innovation Management, and what that should tell you about me is that I’m a science nerdie with a heart for nutrition.
+I have a BSc in Biomedical Sciences and an MSc in Health Food Innovation Management, and what that should tell you about me is that I’m a science nerdie with a heart for nutrition.

-No seriously, the kind of books I like to read in my free time are about ultra-processed foods and plant-based nutrition.
+When I'm not digging deep in scientific literature, I’m probably curled up with a book about ultra-processed foods and plant-based eating.
+My favorite thing is breaking down all that science-y stuff into simple, practical tips you can actually use in your real-life kitchen.
 And you better bet that I’ll silently judge you if you give health advice on the Internet without naming your source (lol).

 My story

 Turns out, I’ve been meal prepping long before I even knew what it was.
 Back in high school, when I found out I couldn’t tolerate gluten, eating at the school restaurant was no longer an option.
-So my best friend and I started taking turns making lunch for each other (a system that, looking back, was absolutely genius).
+So my best friend and I started taking turns making lunch for each other.

 Then came university: full days at school, long study nights, and zero gluten-free food at the cafeteria.
-Meal prepping wasn’t just convenient, it became my lifeline (literally haha).
+Meal prepping wasn’t just convenient, it became a non-negotiable.

 I broke up with gluten in high school, fell in love with plant-based cooking at uni… and that kicked off 10 years of meal prep!